ML-PSE/Machine_Learning_for_PSE/README.md

 - *LeanPub*:  https://leanpub.com/machineLearningPSE

 ## Original data sources for datasets used in this book:
-[As can be understood, weblinks mentioned below may change or may no longer exist in future.
+[Weblinks mentioned below may change or may no longer exist in future.
 Relevant data files have been provided in the respective folders in this repository.]

 - *Polymer Manufacturing Process Data*: